tom-spencer-organization/MovieBooker/docs/coding-diary.md

 ### 1/4/23
 - Interesting discussion about Command Query Separation (CQS)
 - We wanted to move decision logic into the service layer so that it could be shared between MVC and SPA type approaches
-  - this required returning a result or notification from operations
+  - this required returning a result or bookingResult from operations
   - we spoke about whether this violated the CQS rule
   - we discussed the approach of using exceptions as an alternative
-  - Martin Fowler article was helpful to show errors in a notification result
+  - Martin Fowler article was helpful to show errors in a bookingResult result
     - https://martinfowler.com/articles/replaceThrowWithNotification.html
   - we used this approach for our problem